maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Dwar%1</translation>

 YES
-There is a whitespace formatting issue.
-In Maltese, "Dwar" ("About") should have a space before the placeholder "%1".
+There is a whitespace formatting issue: there should be a space after "Dwar" before "%1".

 Correct translation:
 Dwar %1